Cambridge Five: John Cairncross

 John Cairncross was known as a British literary scholar until he was later identified as a Soviet atomic spy.
 While a civil servant in the Foreign Office, he was recruited in 1937 by James Klugmann to become a Soviet spy.
-He moved to the Treasury in 1938 but transferred once again to the Cabinet office in 1940 where he served as the private secretary of Sir Maurice Hankey, the Chancellor of the Duchy of Lancaster at that time.
+He moved to the Treasury in 1938 but transferred once again to the Cabinet Office in 1940 where he served as the private secretary of Sir Maurice Hankey, the Chancellor of the Duchy of Lancaster at that time.
 In May 1942, he transferred to the British cryptanalysis agency, the Government Code and Cypher School, at Bletchley Park and then, in 1943, to MI6.
 Following World War II, it is said that Cairncross leaked information regarding the new NATO alliance to the Soviets.

 On the basis of the information provided by Golitsyn, speculations raged on for many years as to the identity of the "Fifth Man".
 The journalistic popularity of this phrase owes something to the unrelated novels The Third Man and The Tenth Man, written by Graham Greene who, coincidentally, worked with Philby and Cairncross during the Second World War.

-Cairncross confessed to having been a spy for the Soviets, in a 1964 meeting with MI6 that was kept secret for some years.
+Cairncross confessed to having been a spy for the Soviets in a 1964 meeting with MI6 that was kept secret for some years.
 He was given immunity from prosecution.

 The public became aware of his treachery in December 1979, however, when Cairncross made a public confession to journalist Barrie Penrose.
 The news was widely publicized leading many to surmise that he was in fact the "fifth man"; that was confirmed in 1989 by KGB agent Oleg Gordievsky who had defected to Britain.

 His designation as the fifth man was also confirmed in former KGB agent Yuri Modin's book published in 1994: My Five Cambridge Friends: Burgess, Maclean, Philby, Blunt, and Cairncross.

-Cairncross is not always deemed to have been part of the 'Ring of Five'.
-Though a student at the University of Cambridge, he only knew Blunt, who was by then teaching modern languages.
+Cairncross is not always considered to have been part of the "Ring of Five".
+Though a student at the University of Cambridge, he knew only Blunt, who by then was teaching modern languages.
 By 1934, when Cairncross arrived at Cambridge, the other three members of the ring had already graduated.